hotcyv/limesurvey-saml/README.md

 limesurvey-saml  (version 0.1)
 ==============================

-SAML Authentication plugin for limesurvey (based on simpleSAMLphp)
+SAML Authentication plugin for limesurvey (based on simpleSAMLphp), adapted to support SAML Authentication at survey.
+Based on https://github.com/Shnoulle/LS-replaceRegister.

 The limesurvey-saml-0.1 works with limesurvey 2.0.5